 Perfume has the power to shift moods, evoke memories and even attract others.
 However, not everyone can handle the strong alcohol used by modern perfumers.
 I have friends like this, who can’t wear regular spray perfume.

 So, this week, I set about trying to make perfume without alcohol.
 One that is made purely from natural oils and can be rolled on the skin at various pressure points.
-A roll on essential oil perfume recipe, to be exact.
+A roll-on essential oil perfume recipe, to be exact.
+Like several of my other DIY perfumes, this was a roaring success, if I do say so myself.

-In this post, I’m going to teach you how to make it yourself at home, step by step.
-Unlike a cologne or ‘Eau de Toilette’ spray, the fragrance from this roll-on essential oil recipe will last all day.
+In this post, I’m going to teach you how to make my Island Haze Perfume, step by step.
+Then ‘ll show you my Tutti Fruity Roll On.
+Unlike a cologne or ‘Eau de Toilette’ spray, the fragrance from these roll-on essential oil recipes will last all day.
 A little goes a long way.

 In fact, that’s my favorite thing about making a roll on essential oil perfume.
 Alcohol-based perfumes evaporate very quickly.
 While that can give your fragrance more presence, it doesn’t last as long.